A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 Shoulder seasons are perfect for road trips; there are fewer tourists in September and October, and towards the end of October, Lofoten is formally in the low season (but days also get shorter, and autumn storms are stronger).

-September is best for camping, hiking, and visiting all the amazing places in Lofoten with the freedom of a car.
+September is best for camping, hiking, and visiting all the best places in Lofoten with the freedom of a car.

-If you dont mind driving under winter conditions, December through March is also a wonderful time for a road trip, mainly because of the northern lights, the Aurora Borealis.
+If you don’t mind driving under winter conditions, the winter months, December through March, are also wonderful times for a road trip, mainly because of the northern lights, the Aurora Borealis.

 Driving considerations and times: